jonesiscoding/displays-cli/README.md

 Using the `--model`, `--serial`, and `--location` flags, the log may be filtered and displayed.
 The `--last`, `--first`, `--head` and `--tail` flags may be used to limit the results.
 By default, only the last 100 entries are shown.

-### Jamf Extension Attribute
+### MDM Attribute

-Using the `--ea` flag or used as a Jamf Pro Extension attribute, the output is the model of each display shown as a pipe separated string (surrounded with `<result></result>`).
+Using the `--ea` or `--attr` flags (or run as a Jamf Pro Extension Attribute script) the output is the model of each display shown as a pipe separated string.

-To ensure accurate data in Jamf, if a display is sleeping, the result is based on logged values.
+To ensure accurate data, if a display is sleeping, the result is based on logged values.
 Only a value logged within the last 7 days with the same location is used.
 The result will also add "Sleeping|" prior to the model(s).

+When running as a Jamf Pro Extension Attribute script or using the `--ea` flag, output is enclosed in `<result></result>` as required.

 ## Configuration